 CoolSculpting applicators draw up tissue in preparation for cold induced cell death.
 Gentle suction plays an essential role in fat reduction that cannot be achieved at home.

-When an area of the body encounters cold temperatures, fat cells will pull away from the skin surface to protect themselves.
-CoolSculpting applicators suction the subcutaneous fat cells away from the skin layer and stores them in the applicator in preparation for multiple angle chilling.
+When an area of the body encounters cold temperatures, fat cells pull away from the skin surface to protect themselves.
+CoolSculpting applicators suction the subcutaneous fat cells away from the skin layer and holds those fat cellsin the applicator in preparation for multiple angle chilling.
 This results in deep fat layer penetration

 Proprietary CoolSculpting Applicators